 Alicia McCarvell is spreading her message of self-love and body positivity.
-It’s a message that’s been well-received.
-Alicia has amassed over 2 million fans on Tiktok and will be the keynote speaker at the upcoming The BodCon Talks virtual conference.
+It’s a message that’s been well-received; Alicia has amassed over 5 million fans on Tiktok.

 We sat down with Alicia to talk about body positivity and the specific steps she took to start loving herself.